Garbage Disposal & Recycling

 Tires are accepted at the Newton County Landfill

 Covington, GA 30016

 Recycling / Convenience Centers do not accept tires.
-There is a charge of $2 to $7 per tire, depending on size.
+There is a charge of $3 to $10 per tire at the landfill, depending on size.

 Call the City of Covington Recycling Center at 770-385-2046.